 Smart Chat codeblocks

-Smart Chat Notes lets you embed web-based chat UIs (ChatGPT, Claude, Gemini, Grok, Perplexity, Deepseek, AI Studio) directly inside the note they belong to.
+Smart Chat Notes lets you embed real, web-based chat UIs (ChatGPT, Claude, Gemini, Grok, Perplexity, DeepSeek, AI Studio, Open WebUI) directly inside the note they belong to.

 The core shift: